Uncertainty Quantification for Regression: A Unified Framework based on kernel scores: Numerical experiments

 \subsection{Robustness analysis}

-In order to empirically validate the robustness (in terms of the influence function) of different measures, we use three datasets from the UCI benchmark \citep{hernándezlobato2015probabilisticbackpropagationscalablelearning} and train a deep ensemble \citep{lakshminarayananSimpleScalablePredictive2017} on each task.
-Then, we train one additional ensemble member using a target variable with added noise, i.e. $\hat{y} = y + \mathcal{N}(0,\delta^2)$ with gradually increasing noise.
-This allows for comparing the robustness of the different measures with respect to an outlier in the second-order distribution.
-To measure the deviation, we use the mean absolute percentage error (MAPE) with respect to the base ensemble, which is defined as
+To empirically validate the robustness (in terms of the influence function) of different measures, we use three datasets from the UCI benchmark \citep{hernándezlobato2015probabilisticbackpropagationscalablelearning} and train a deep ensemble \citep{lakshminarayananSimpleScalablePredictive2017} on each task.
+Then, we train one additional ensemble member using a target variable with added noise, i.e. $\Tilde{y} = y + \mathcal{N}(0,\delta^2)$ with gradually increasing noise.
+While this is a synthetic outlier creation, it allows for comparing the robustness of each uncertainty measure and the corresponding scoring rule to a single corrupted ensemble member.
+To measure the deviation, we use the mean absolute percentage error (MAPE) with respect to the uncertainty in the base ensemble, i.e.,

-where $\hat{y}_i$ and $\hat{y}^\delta_i$ for $i=1, \ldots,n$ are the base- and distorted prediction, respectively. \autoref{tab:robustness_concrete} shows the results for the concrete dataset.
-Due to its robustness, the Gaussian kernel score changes the least, while the variance-based measure quickly diverges to extreme values.
-More detailed results and a theoretical analysis of robustness for deep ensembles can be found in \autoref{app:experiment_details}.